Optical skyrmions and other topological quasiparticles of light

-\textbf{Pseudospin skyrmions in nonlinear media.} Besides the SAM vectors, other kinds of optical vector field in complex media were considered to construct skyrmions.
-A practical implementation is to use pseudospin vectors in nonlinear photonic crystals~\cite{karnieli2021emulating}.
-The pseudospins were defined as the vectors mapped on a Bloch sphere to characterize inherent phase matching involving two interacting frequencies in an optical nonlinear process, which can result in an effective magnetic field in a specifically-designed nonlinear medium (Fig.~\ref{f2}\textbf{f})~\cite{karnieli2018all}.
-The interaction between a light beam and the pseudospin skyrmion with controlled higher-order texture in a nonlinear crystal can be used to emulate spin transport phenomena and topological skyrmion Hall effect, promising a powerful tool for applications of new photonic Hall devices~\cite{karnieli2021emulating,jiang2017direct,chen2017skyrmion}.\\[4pt]
+\textbf{Pseudospin skyrmions in nonlinear media.} Besides the SAM vectors, other kinds of optical vector field in complex media can be considered to construct skyrmions.
+One of the implementations is to use pseudospin vectors in nonlinear photonic crystals~\cite{karnieli2021emulating}.
+Here, the pseudospin is defined as the wavevector involving two interacting frequencies (idler and signal frequencies) in nonlinear conversion which can be mapped onto a Bloch sphere.
+This results in an effective "magnetization" of an especially-designed nonlinear medium (Fig.~\ref{f2}\textbf{f})~\cite{karnieli2022geometric,karnieli2018all}.
+This proposal offers the possibility to synthesize higher-order optical skyrmions.
+The interaction between a light beam and the pseudospin skyrmion with controlled higher-order texture in a nonlinear crystal can be used to emulate properties of magnetic skyrmions in materials, i.e. spin transport and topologically protected skyrmion Hall effect, promising a powerful tool for applications of new photonic Hall devices~\cite{karnieli2021emulating,jiang2017direct,chen2017skyrmion}.\\[4pt]